sandy081/vscode-todotasks/README.md

     New Task:
         * Press Cmd+1 (Ctrl+1 on Windows and Linux) to add a new task
         * You can also use the Command pallette to create a new task by typing To Do:New Task
-        * If you are on a new line PlainTasks will create a new task on the current line
+        * If you are on a new line, it will create a new task on the current line
         * If you are on a line with some text pressing new task shortcut will convert it to a task
         * New tasks are nested as much as the previous task